 4.1 “diplomatic accreditation” refers to the issuance of the Acceptance (i.e. counterfoil) in the defence, military, naval or air attaché’s passport and Identity Card as proofs of the person’s diplomatic status.

 4.2 “accreditation calls” refers to the ceremony of introduction of the defence, military, naval or air attaché conducted by, and held at, the Directorate of Protocol and Foreign Liaison (DPFL3) of the Department of National Defence.

 Is the proposed Defence or Military Attaché a Canadian citizen or Permanent Resident of Canada?

 5.1 Foreign States wishing to appoint a defence, military, naval or air attaché to Canada must request written consent by way of Note addressed to the Office of Protocol of the Department of Foreign Affairs and International Trade.
 When submitting an official request the diplomatic mission must, in addition to submitting a curriculum vitæ, include the following:

 - the full name, rank, title and Alias (if applicable) of the proposed candidate

 - a copy of the main page of the proposed candidate's passport containing his/her legal name

 - a statement according to which the proposed candidate is not a Canadian citizen or Permanent Resident of Canada and a list of all other citizenships

 - the full name, rank and title of the predecessor

-- the lieu of residence of the proposed candidate
+- the lieu of residence and past residences of the proposed candidate

 - the date and place of birth